VTech Storio 3S

 - GPL32902 A-003C-QL 172: A CPU manufactured by General Plus (I didn’t find its datasheet)

 And lo and behold, there is a group of test pads near the edge of the motherboard!
 Here the “RX” and “TX” labels indicate “Receive”, “Transmit” connections, while “GND” and “DVDD” are used for negative and positive connections to the power supply.
-My theory was that these are used to transmit and receive data for test purposes using the Universal asynchronous receiver-transmitter protocol (or UART for short).
-After checking that there was indeed some voltage on these pads using a multimeter, I soldered three jumper wires with female pin connectors to the pads.
+These are used to transmit and receive data using the Universal asynchronous receiver-transmitter (or UART) protocol.
+After checking that these pads were active using a multimeter, I soldered some jumper wires to connect to.

-I couldn’t just connect these wires to my computer, so I used a Bus Pirate as an interface.
-This “open source hacker multi-tool” connects to a USB port, allowing me to interact with the board from a terminal.
-After wiring the Bus Pirate to the motherboard and setting it into “transparent bridge mode”, this is what I could read while the tablet was booting:
+Because I couldn’t just connect these wires to my computer, I used a Bus Pirate.
+This “open source hacker multi-tool” connects to a USB port, allowing me to talk to the board using a terminal.
+After wiring the Bus Pirate to the motherboard and setting it into “transparent bridge mode”, this is what I recieved when rebooting the tablet:

-Nice!
-The tablet was sending me some debug information and, based on the file paths, it seemed to be running a Linux based OS.
-But my joy was short-lived as I quickly noticed something strange: while I was able to read data coming from the tablet, it wasn’t echoing what I was sending from my computer.
-Moreover, my newly find serial port did not greet me with a nice prompt inviting me to enter a command.
+So, the tablet was sending me some debug information and, based on the file paths, it seemed to be running some kinf od Linux based OS.
+But I noticed something strange: while I was able to read data, the tablet wasn’t echoing what I was typing.
+Moreover, this terminal did not greet me with a prompt inviting me to enter a command.

-So in order to understand what was blocking my inputs, I perform a very precise test of “mashing random keys while the tablet was booting”, which revealed a few things:
+In order to understand what was blocking my inputs, I perform a very precise test of “mashing the keys while the tablet was booting”, which revealed a few things:

 - At the beginning of the boot process, the tablet was correctly receiving my inputs and echoing them back to me

-- The echoing stopped once a particular program named “._.” started
+- This echoing stopped once a particular program named “._.” started

 Taking the lock apart

-This “._.” file was stored inside the tablet.
-And the only likely place for it to be being the eMMC chip, I had to extract it.
+Based on the what I could gather from the chip names, this “._.” file was likely to be stored on the eMMC chip.
 Luckily for me, it is mounted on a separate PCB, which meant I should be able to extract it without too much hassle…

 …or not.
 As it turned out, I wasn’t very patient and ended up ripping the PCB out, along with the copper pads it was soldered to.
 Which meant that I couldn’t put this chip back.
 But hey, at least now it was out!